 Randomizing the allocation of programs and comparing the outcomes of interest between treatment and control areas could overcome the non-random program placement problem.
 Although theoretically superior, such experiments have several drawbacks in practice.
 First, there are concerns about the external validity of experiments, which are often small in scale.
-Add to this, non-compliance of randomization can further decrease the power of the experiment (Desai and Tarozzi 2011).
-This is especially a problem for programs like family planning where the randomization takes places at community level rather than at individual level.
+Additionally, non-compliance of randomization can further decrease the power of the experiment (Desai and Tarozzi 2011).
+This is especially a problem for programs like family planning where the randomization takes places at the community level rather than at the individual level.
 Second, because of the cumulative nature of fertility, an experiment must run for a substantial period before one can assess the effect on fertility.
 This is, for example, a likely explanation for the absence of an increase in contraceptive use from an experiment in Ethiopia (Desai and Tarozzi 2011).
 Even if an effect is found, these short-run effects may simply reflect changes in spacing-patterns rather than changes in the overall number of children.
 When run for too short a period, experiments may also be prone to short-term health scares, such as the one experienced by an experiment in Zambia (Ashraf, Field, and Lee 2009).

 The Matlab family planning program from Bangladesh is the least likely to suffer from these drawbacks.
-It began in 1978, when the ICDDR,B introduced a family planning program in 70 of the 149 villages covered by the demographic surveillance system put in place in the area in 1966.
-The ICDDR,B family planning program was characterized by an outreach program, consisting of home visits by trained female outreach workers. by 1984, fertility was 24 percent lower in the villages that received the intensive family planning program compared to the villages that received only the standard family planning program (Phillips et al. 1988).
-More recent work using the same villages with data until 1996 finds a decline in fertility of about 15 percent in the program villages compared with the control villages despite rapid declines in fertility in the control villages (Sinha 2005; Joshi and Schultz 2007).
+It began in 1978, when the ICDDR,B introduced a family planning program in 70 of the 149 villages covered by the demographic surveillance system in the area.
+The ICDDR,B family planning program was characterized by an outreach program, consisting of home visits by trained female outreach workers.
+By 1984, fertility was 24 percent lower in the villages that received the intensive family planning program compared to the villages that received only the standard family planning program (Phillips et al. 1988).
+More recent work using the same villages with data until 1996 finds a decline in fertility of about 15 percent in the program villages compared with the control villages, despite rapid declines in fertility in the control villages (Sinha 2005; Joshi and Schultz 2007).
 These results reflect, however, a level of program intervention and intensity that some argue are unlikely to be sustainable (Pritchett 1994).
 Using a quasi-experimental approach, the Navrongo Project in northern Ghana also found a 15 percent reduction, although that was based on only the initial 3 years of the program (Debpuur et al. 2002).

 If longitudinal data were collected in parallel with the introduction of the program, program effects can be estimated using fixed effects, provided there are enough areas that receive a program between the (minimum) two survey rounds and provided the period between the rounds is long enough.
 Examples from Indonesia of this approach found a negative (but not statistically significant) effect on fertility, responsible for only 4 to 8 percent of the decline in fertility from 1982 to 1987 (Pitt, Rosenzweig, and Gibbons 1993; Gertler and Molyneaux 1994).
 Longitudinal data are, however, most often not available or cover too short periods, in practice limiting researchers to using cross-sectional data.

-If neither experiments or longitudinal data are available, one approach is to use variables that influence program placement but are unrelated to individual fertility, what is known as the instrumental variable (IV) approach.
+If neither experiments nor longitudinal data are available, one approach is to use variables that influence program placement but are unrelated to individual fertility, what is known as the instrumental variable (IV) approach.
 This is the least appealing approach when trying to identify the causal impact of family planning because it relies heavily on the choice of variables that affect program placement without any direct test for whether these variables are appropriate.
-Despite these drawbacks it is often the best we can do given the constraints.
+Despite these drawbacks, it is often the best that can be done given the constraints.